 Net Investment in Capital Assets.
-This is the component of net position that represents capital assets net of accumulated depreciation and amortization and reduced by outstanding balances of long-term (lease liabilities and subscription liabilities), that are attributable to the acquisition, construction, or improvement of those assets.
+This is the component of net position that represents capital assets net of accumulated depreciation and amortization.

 Restricted.
 This component of net position reports the constraints placed on the use of assets by either external parties and/or enabling legislation.